da-x/crumb/README.txt

 Foe example, here's a wrapping of gcc via crumb:

-   crumb gcc -c test/a.c -o test/a.o
+   crumbwrap gcc -c test/a.c -o test/a.o

 It will emit the line: